G3r4n1um/G3r4n1um/README.md

-- 👋 Hi, I’m @G3r4n1um
+- 👋 Hi, I’m @G3r4n1um and I love flowers
-- 👀 I’m interested in coding challenges
+- 👀 I’m interested in coding challenges to ace any software dev interview
 - 🌱 I’m currently learning kubernetes/docker and refreshing design patterns
 - 💞️ I’m looking to collaborate on low latency coding
 - 📫 How to reach me ...